rsalikhov/pao/ponderthis_july2019/README.md

 | knight's cycle              | **b2 c4 d6 b5 c7 a8 b6 a4 c5 b3 a1 c2 e1 d3 b2** |
 | polygon area:               | **8**                                            |

 On the other hand, we need to find the non-intersecting knight's cycle with maximum polygon area.
-We should solve the maximization problem - maximize polygon area of khight's cycle depending on board size (X,Y).
+We should solve the maximization problem - maximize polygon area of knight's cycle depending on board size (X,Y).

 The results are given in the table below.